healthdatasafe/bridge-hds/README.md

 - [X] define return parameters
 - [X] create base stream structure for user
 - [ ] Finalize base stream structure for user
-- [ ] Add data synchronization status
+- [X] Add data synchronization status
 - [ ] Deactivate and set the account as "unauthorized" when access is revoked.
-- [ ] Allow partner to revoke an access
+- [X] Allow partner to revoke an access
-- [ ] Evaluate an erroRedirect for onbording with the same schema than forwarding the secret.
+- [ ] Evaluate an errorRedirect for onbording with the same schema than forwarding the secret.
 - [ ] Add a logic to ensure that the same account cannot be linked twice
 - [ ] Remotely load & override config from partner Account (option)
 - [X] Add security to check requests are coming from Partner